You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

-Search and Rescue marine adviser Keith Simone said he watched through binoculars about 5pm as Mr Eade was tossed off the Aida near Taieri Island.
+Search and Rescue marine adviser Keith Simon said he watched through binoculars about 5pm as Mr Eade was tossed off the Aida near Taieri Island.

-''It was rocking and rolling and he fell in,'' Mr Simone, of Taieri Beach, said.
+''It was rocking and rolling and he fell in,'' Mr Simon, of Taieri Beach, said.

 Luckily, the fishing boat Juggernaut, skippered by Tony Edmonds, was passing and picked up Mr Eade, uninjured but cold.

 ''It was lucky he was seen.''

 Mr Eade's dramas began in darkness yesterday morning.

 He and his crew - small dogs Popcorn and Rudi - were aboard his wooden boat when it struck the sand bar about 7am.

 Search and rescue co-ordinator Senior Sergeant Brian Benn, of Dunedin, said Mr Eade issued a mayday call on the national distress frequency.